neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 [BIDS](https://bids-specification.readthedocs.io/en/stable/introduction.html),
 [openMINDS](https://openminds.om-i.org/) and
-the [Allen Institute for Neural Dynamics](https://github.com/AllenNeuralDynamics/aind-data-schema), each differing in its structure, level of detail and the datatypes they cover.
+the [Allen Institute for Neural Dynamics](https://github.com/AllenNeuralDynamics/aind-data-schema), each differing in its structure and the datatypes they cover.

+However, a complete metadata schema can be overwhelming and difficult to implement.
 Here, we provide a simple schema that you can use to get started with adding metadata to your **NeuroBlueprint** project.
 You are free to add metadata fields if you wish, but at the
 [end of this guide](metadata-keys) we recommend fields